-Knowing how a long trade may last has multiple benefits.
+Knowing how long a trade may last has multiple benefits.
 Before taking a trade, write down or be aware of how long similar trades have typically taken before reaching a profitable exit, such as a profit target or trailing stop loss.
 Do this by looking at prior similar trade setups, or how much the price typically moves.

 Here are some of the benefits of knowing how long a trade will last.
 It is not hard to do, so have an idea of how long a trade will last before taking it.